 The specific objectives and purposes of this corporation shall be:

-The Election Center’s purpose is to promote, preserve, and improve democracy.
-Its members are government employees whose profession it is to serve in voter registration and elections administration, i.e., voter registrars, elections supervisors, elections directors, city clerk/city secretary, county clerk, county recorder, state election director and Secretary of State for each of the individual states, territories, and the District of Columbia.
+The Election Center's purpose is to promote and support continuous improvement in the administration of elections and voter registration through research, professional education, conferences, networking and consulting.
+Its members are government employees and others in the election community whose profession it is to serve in some capacity voter registration and elections administration, i.e., voter registrars, elections supervisors, elections directors, city clerk/city secretary, county clerk, county recorder, state election director and Secretary of State for each of the individual states, territories, the District of Columbia and others.

 Principally our purpose is to work with and through those in the election and voter registration profession, but we also seek to educate policy makers, suppliers and interested parties.

 By focusing protecting and improving the democratic process itself, we serve our communities, our states and the nation.

 The Center is also an idea center and research institution for new approaches and refined methods of administering elections.
 It has served and continues to serve as a catalyst for development of new s olutions, new ideas, and new organizations.
 The Election Center has a continuing historic role of bringing all facets of election administration together including voting systems manufacturers, election and registration professionals, other election organizations, policy makers and others in the election community to achieve excellence in democracy for the protection of voters.